-If you choose a more expensive care home than the two care homes offered at the time of placement, i.e. where the care home chosen charges a weekly fee that is higher than the fees required by the two care homes offered to you, then you can only fund the Additional Cost yourself if you have a property and can enter in to a Deferred Payment Agreement (please see page 10 of this Fact Sheet) and the Fact Sheet 'What is a Deferred Payment Scheme'
+If you choose a more expensive care home than the two care homes offered at the time of placement, i.e. where the care home chosen charges a weekly fee that is higher than the fees required by the two care homes offered to you, then an Additional Cost will be due.
+Please see link on page 15 for further information.

+You can only fund the Additional Cost yourself if you have a property and can enter into a Deferred Payment Agreement.
+Please see page 11 of this Fact Sheet, link on page 15 of the Fact Sheet and Fact Sheet 6 - 'Deferred Payment Scheme'.